pablodaniel99/faceDetectionVideo/README.md

 			cv2.destroyAllWindows()
 			break
 ```
-#### The image i have selected is this one, from a New York Time post:
+#### The image i have selected is this one, from a newspaper called Independent:
 <p align="center" width="200%">
     <img width="30%" src="https://user-images.githubusercontent.com/116290888/199306421-6b83beb5-55de-4696-841a-4651f6aa0105.PNG">
 </p>